Thursday, 25 June 2009.

 Fergus G.B.
 Millar (Camden Prof. of Ancient History Emeritus, University of Oxford), Jews and Christians in Late Antique Mesopotamia.

-John North (Prof. of History Emeritus, UCL, University of London), Pagan Orthopraxy
+John North (Prof. of History Emeritus, UCL, University of London), Pagan Orthopraxy.

 Tessa Rajak (Prof. of Ancient History Emeritus, University of Reading), Moderator of Final Panel discussion.